FlowFuse/website/src/node-red/getting-started/programming/loop.md

 #### While Loop

 To demonstrate a while loop in Node-RED, we’ll create a flow that appends random characters to a string until it contains the character "Z".
-This example will help you understand how to simulate a while loop using Node-RED's nodes.
+This example will help you understand how to simulate a while loop using Node-RED's core nodes.

 1. Drag an **Inject** node onto the canvas.
 This node will trigger the start of the loop.
 2. Add a **Change** node to initialize the string variable.
 Configure it to set `msg.i` to an empty string (`""`).
 Connect the **Inject** node to this **Change** node.